 The beach break is not only the most well known, but also the most common type of wave in the surfing world.
 Like the name suggests this waves breaks on sandy bottom, and depending on beach gradient, will either break in deeper or shallower water.

 Beach breaks have the most variability of the different types of waves that exist due the malleable nature of sand.
 If a beach break waves breaks in relatively deep water with a flat sand bottom, then the wave will fairly mellow and most likely a good wave for beginner surfers.

 If a beach break wave breaks in relatively shallow water with undulating sand banks, it will tend be a more gnarly wave that may even barrel.
 This waves tend to be very fast and ferocious, and are not for the faint hearted.
 A good example of this type of wave is Supertubos in Peniche, Portugal.
 This wave is famous for its unpredictable barrels, and features as a tour stop on the WSL.

 This type of wave breaks over a rocky or coral reef.
 The break of the wave is initiated by the incoming swell moving deep water to shallow water found over the reef.
 Due this often sudden change in water depth, reef breaks can often produce very hollow, barreling waves.

 The shape of the wave on a reef break, like all waves types, will depend heavily on the tide.
 A higher tide will usually produce a fuller, flatter wave, and a lower tide a more hollow, barrelling type wave.

 Reef breaks are more consistent than beach breaks which means that the take off point only shifts with the tide, rather than with other variables like wind, sandbanks and currents.
-The downside to this is that reef breaks if crowded can become almost impossible to cave a wave, unless you’re a local or a strong surfer.
+The downside to this is that reef breaks if crowded can become almost impossible to catch a wave, unless you’re a local or a strong surfer.